personium/website/src/user_guide/003_Auth.md

 ![ROPC Flow](assets/auth/ROPC.png)

-This flow is a simple flow of inputting username/password on the application and acquiring an access token.
+This is a simple flow of providing username/password to the application and receiving an access token.

 This flow can be used when the reliability of the application is high, such as when the PDS provider and the application provider are the same.
 If not, use the following authorization code flow.